 Once they’re worn in, however, you should expect these to last for a remarkably long time, no matter what you put them through.
 Go ahead, put these Red Wings to the test.

 Guys working in demanding industries, from construction and tiling to landscaping have fallen in love with these work boots.
 They’re also popular among motorcycle fans which should give you an idea of the safety these provide.
 Indeed, these were designed for mining work as the reinforced cap toe demonstrates.
+The rigid construction also makes them the best work boots for plantar fasciitis sufferers.

 There are never questions on the quality of these boots.
 The Goodyear welt construction and Nitrile cork outsole are excellent.
 Moreover, there’s a soft leather lining that manages to wick moisture away, keeping your feet fresh.